aptos-labs/developer-docs/docs/tutorials/build-e2e-dapp/5-submit-data-to-chain.md

 };
 ```

-4. Since our new function also uses `moduleAddress`, let’s get it out of the `fetchList` function scope to the global scope so it can be used globally.
+4. Since our new function also uses `moduleAddress`, let’s get it out of the `fetchList` function scope to the global scope, so it can be used globally.

 In our `fetchList` function, find the line: